Commuter rail in North America

 NJ Transit has an extensive commuter rail system connecting New Jersey to New York City and Philadelphia.

-Long Island Rail Road commuter train in Westbury, New York.
+GO Transit operates a vast commuter rail system connecting Toronto to the Greater Golden Horseshoe region.

-A Metra train in West Chicago, IL.
+A Metra train in West Chicago, Illinois.

-Commuter rail services in the United States, Canada, Cuba, Mexico, Panama, and Costa Rica provide common carrier passenger transportation along railway tracks, with scheduled service on fixed routes on a non-reservation basis, primarily for short-distance (local) travel between a central business district and adjacent suburbs and regional travel between cities of a conurbation.
+Commuter rail services in Canada, Costa Rica, Cuba, Mexico, Panama and the United States provide common carrier passenger transportation along railway tracks, with scheduled service on fixed routes on a non-reservation basis, primarily for short-distance (local) travel between a central business district and adjacent suburbs and regional travel between cities of a conurbation.
 It does not include rapid transit or light rail service.